patrixr/pocket-cms/README.md

 * `DELETE /rest/{resource}/{id}/attachments/{attachmentId}` deletes the attachment of a record

+The resource key of the endpoints listed above can all be prefixed with a user id to filter on records createdBy that user.

+e.g

+`GET /rest/users/:userId/{resource}/{id}` will return only records created by the user specified by `userId`

 #### ACL

 There are multiple rules and ways to control the access of resources by users.